 Even though you’ve taken out equity on your home, you can still carry on living there as normal.

 The reason why people tend to do this is to add some more money to their retirement fund, perhaps if their pension pot is not sufficient.
 Equity release is most suitable for older, usually retired, people who need extra funds and don’t want to move home.

-To take part in an equity release scheme, you must be eligible for it.
-You need to:
+To take part in an equity release scheme, you:

-- Be over 55 – some equity release schemes may only be available for people at the age of 60 and over.
+- Must be over 55 (some schemes may only be available to those aged 60 and over)

 Equity Release Scheme

 There are two types of equity release schemes – lifetime mortgages and home reversion schemes.
 Schemes should generally have a ‘no negative equity guarantee’ to ensure you won’t have to pay more than your property’s sale value.

 This most common scheme essentially secures a loan on your home, but you don’t ever make any monthly repayments as it is repaid when your house is sold – along with any interest.
 The interest rate can be fixed or variable.

 It is important to remember that while you can opt for a fixed interest rate that doesn't change over time, it still all adds up, so when it comes to your house being sold, the amount paid to your loved ones could end up being significantly lower than you intended.

 Today, some lifetime mortgages provide you with the option of paying off part or all of the interest, while some can allow you to pay off the interest and some of the capital.